 Plan a rough layout for your outdoor space to maximise the potential of your sensory garden.
-You may want to designate space for recliners or reserve a corner for a seating area, so plan these in advance.
+You may want to designate space for recliners or reserve a corner for a outdoor furniture set area, so plan these in advance.

 Consider where the sun shines throughout the day so you can maximise growing conditions and help soak up the rays.
 If you need any landscaping done, it’s best to do this first so you don’t have to disturb your garden once it’s planted.

 A broad range of flora is one of the fundamentals of an effective sensory garden.
 Strike the right balance of bold colours, mesmerising scents, peaceful sounds and intriguing textures to give everyone something to enjoy.
 Sunflowers are bright and beautiful, while lavender has a comforting smell and stunning violet hue.
 Why not throw in some fountain grass that whispers in the wind?

 You want to be able to sit back, relax and immerse yourself in the sensory wonders of your garden, so make sure there’s room for it.
 A cosy corner with seating or a sheltered pergola can give you the space to enjoy your surroundings without detracting from natural elements.
 Why not create an area to practice meditation and mindfulness in your garden?

 Diversity in sounds, scents, sights and textures is crucial to create a special sensory space.
 However, as miraculous as our Earth is, nature can’t do it all on its own.

 Introducing decorative elements can elevate your outdoor space and create a warm balance between natural and artificial.
 Hanging outdoor garden lights along fences or installing trickling water features can be a great finishing touch to the surrounding natural beauty.